Code repository on Github

-1) It doesn't hide any implementation details - you can write custom iteration code, or use different comparison functions to drive a search, or have trees whose nodes don't even have any defined ordering except their positional relationship in the tree!
-And these things are not just nice to have, but actually necessary for many algorithms.
+1) It doesn't hide any implementation details - you can write custom iteration code, or use different comparison functions to drive a search, or have trees whose nodes don't even have any defined ordering except their positional relationship in the tree.
+These features are required for some algorithms.
 The text rope implementation that I did for my text editor could definitely not be done with std::map.

 rb3ptr is probably similar to the implementation in the linux kernel source tree, but unlike that, it is readily usable as part of any other project.